jeremymaya/pi-git-practice/flask_app/README.md

 ### Turn On the Computer with Google Assistant

-Now that the computer can be turned on with a POST reqeust, let's integerate Google Assistant and Webhooks so it can be turned on remotely.
+Now that the computer can be turned on with a POST request, let's integrate Google Assistant and Webhooks so it can be turned on remotely.

 #### Expose the Local Server with ngrok

-For Google Assistant to communicate with the endpoint running on the local server, the server neeeds to be exposed with a public URL.
+For Google Assistant to communicate with the endpoint running on the local server, the server nseeds to be exposed with a public URL.

 There are different ways to achieve this.
 This example uses [ngrok](https://ngrok.com/) to expose the local server.